jbat10/KIT325/docs/AVML Usage Guide.md

 4. ensure the usb drive is mounted. if it isn't, find the relevant heading in the troubleshooting section.
 5. run the following command: sudo /lib64/ld-linux-x86-64.so.2 ./avml.exe ../Output/AVML/LinuxMemory.mem (output file name and directory)

+This command will function for drives on fat32, however is not necessary for drives formatted with exfat. running the command as *./avml (output file name and directory)* should work on these drives.

 ![WinPmem command normal](https://github.com/jbat10/KIT325/blob/main/docs/Images/commandToRunAVML.PNG)

 6. wait for the command to finish.